 Lucy is for Fortune 1000 brand marketers and the agencies (advertising and media) that service them.

 Lucy reads and accesses all of the marketing data that is made available to her by the company that hires her.
 This can include data in marketing databases, documents like PPT's, PDF's and Word Docs on a companies' server(s), and 3rd party data from eMarketer, Forrester, Dow Jones, Kantar, plus more than 40 other popular sources.
 Lucy can then be asked questions just like you’d ask questions of another member of the marketing team (“What is the latest research on marketing automation?” or "how many monthly visitors to ibm.com last month?" for example).
 With her as an assistant, marketers can get their work done dramatically faster and more thoroughly, giving them more time for complex, higher-level tasks.

 Why can’t companies do a different kind of search for the answers instead of asking Lucy?

-A Google search only returns information publically available on the internet, so it will not access a company’s own data.
-But even so, most companies can’t access all of the high-quality data they own, have commissioned or license.
-Within a company, high-quality data is often isolated in silos—for example, different departments like media buying, internet search, etc. or different brand managers in the same corporation might have commissioned their own reports and generated their own research.
-More so, 80 percent of all data is outside of traditional databases or “unstructured,” found in news articles, research reports, social media posts and other forms of enterprise system data.
+A Google search only returns information publicly available on the internet, so it will not access a company’s own data; but even so, most companies can’t access all of the high-quality data they own, have commissioned, or licensed.
+Within a company, high-quality data is often isolated in silos—for example, different departments or different brand managers in the same corporation might commission their own reports and generat their own research, oftentimes making it unavailable for easy access.
+More so, 80 percent of all data is outside of traditional databases, or “unstructured,” found in news articles, research reports, social media posts and other forms of enterprise system data.

 Where does Lucy get her data from?